lin-erik/KingdomOfRohan/README.md

 '/logout' - this route will redirect a user to the login page

+Page Refreshes - at the bottom of the server/index.js file there is an express route that handles all of the potential GET requests that could be made by a user trying to refresh a page with an endpoint assigned by React Router.
+All of these refreshes are handled by redirecting the user to the root page which is ultimately then redirected to '/global'.

 ### Installing Dependencies

 From within the root directory: